NoxGamesOfficial/CapuLoader/README.md

 - Get Started by Downloading the Release EXE and putting your "Capuchin.exe" on the app, and your ready to go!

-- Source Code from Monke Mod Manager: https://github.com/DeadlyKitenn/MonkeModManager/releases
+- Source Code from Monke Mod Manager
-- Design from Monke Mod Manager: https://github.com/DeadlyKitenn/MonkeModManager/releases
+- Design from Monke Mod Manager